|PA8W Amateur Radio||

 I cover my whips with heat shrink tubing and seal them using silicone glue or polymax.
 Also the space between whip and the PL259 housing is filled with this mass, to make it really stable and waterproof.

 Warning!
-Never rely on the magnetic force of the magnet mounts if you might drive at speeds higher than 50kmh.
+Never rely on the magnetic force of the magnet mounts if you might drive at higher speeds.

 They can be opened to accept the diode and resistor, or even a preamped switcher.

-They have a proper capacitive coupling of around 550pF due to their size and very thin rubber bottom.
+They have a proper capacitive coupling of almost 1100pF due to their size and very thin rubber bottom.

-Good enough for VHF and excellent for UHF.
+Good enough for VHF above 100MHz and excellent for UHF.

 this is how they look.